Ford Fiesta: Circuit racing

-In the UK, the Fiesta is commonly used in club level motorsport series but has its national one-make series called the Ford Fiesta Championship.
+In the UK, the Fiesta is commonly used in club level motorsport series and has a national one-make series called the Ford Fiesta Championship.
+The series was initially launched in 1979 as the Faberge Fiesta Challenge, intended for female drivers.
+The series is notable for launching the career of rally driver Louise Aitken-Walker.

 During its peak in the 1980s and 1990s, it had manufacturer support and it even was a support race to the British Grand Prix and numerous British Touring Car Championship rounds.
 The series has gone through numerous name changes including Ford Credit Fiesta Championship, Ford Fiesta Zetec Championship and BRSCC Ford Si Challenge and is nowadays run by the BRSCC (British Racing and Sports Car Club) as a club racing championship.
 The organisation also run the other series that consists of Fiestas.